sunpy/sunpy/.github/ISSUE_TEMPLATE/anything_else.md

 ### Description
 <!--
-Provide a general description of the feature you would like.
+Provide a general description of the issue.
-If you prefer, you can also suggest a draft design or API.
-This way we have a deeper discussion on the feature.
 -->

 ### Additional context